-In case you are wondering what to wear in the Maldives like I was before arriving, don’t worry.
-The Maldives are incredibly laid back and a part of the world where a pair of flip flops and sunscreen go a long way.
-However, just in case you need some guidance I wanted to write this Maldives packing list to help.
+Don’t worry if you are wondering what to wear in the Maldives like I was before arriving.
+The Maldives is a laid-back destination.
+A pair of flip-flops and sunscreen go a long way.
+However, just in case you need some guidance, I wanted to write this Maldives packing list to help.

 - The best time to travel to the Maldives is from November and April.
 High season really picks up in December and is pretty crazy until March.
 Monsoon season runs from May to October.

 - The weather in the Maldives is pretty much perfect.
 Not too humid and not cold.
 You’ll be comfortable wearing your swimsuit and cover-up around during the day and a dress or beach clothes at night.